YE-Stack/YEStack1/Readme.md

 ## Our Implementation
 **The App** - -> The app accepts a string and a text from the user and then sends it to the database.
 This triggers a Whatsapp and SMS notification to be sent to the web user.

 **The WebSite** - -> The web user enters a string and number on the website which is then sent to the backend.
-Here the two strings are concatinated, the two numbers added and the result is sent back to be displayed on the website.
+Here the two st are rings are concatinated, the two numbers added and the result is sent back to be displayed on the website.
 Whatsapp and SMS notifications are sent to the app user and the final output is displayed in the app too.
 The app user also gets a push notification when the output is prepared.
 ### Tech Stack
-* The mobile app has been built using React Native - -[ReactNative](https://facebook.github.io/react-native/)
+* The mobile app has been built using React Native Expo - -[Expo](https://docs.expo.io/versions/latest/)
 * The web app using Bootstrap - -[Bootstrap](https://getbootstrap.com/)
 * Firebase acts as non-local realtime database and also facilitates push notifications - -[Firebase](https://firebase.google.com/)
 *  The Twilio API has been used as the gateway for sending Whatsapp and SMS notifications to the web and mobile user. - -[Twilio](https://www.twilio.com/)
 * Django handles the working of the website and the backend of the implementation. - -[Django](https://djangogirls.org/)
+* expo-server-sdk is used for sending push notifications to the app user. --[Push Notification](https://docs.expo.io/versions/latest/guides/push-notifications/)

 **The twilio and Firebase integrations we have used are free trial implementations but when scaling paid plans would have to be used.**